 Five Brindleyplace

 This building was pre-let by BT in 1994.
-Built between 1995 and 1997.
-Has around 120,000 square feet of offices space.
+Built between 1995 and 1997, it has around 120,000 square feet of offices space.
 BT moved out in 2011.
 After renovation in 2014, Deutsche Bank moved in.
 Places Birmingham occupies the retail space on the ground floor.

 Five Brindleyplace in Central Square (November 2020).
 Photography by Daniel Sturley

-Events in Central Square, Brindleyplace over the years
+Events held in Central Square, Brindleyplace over the years

-There has been many events in Central Square over the years, such as the 4 Squares Weekender, Fine and Local Food Market, Brindleyplace Film Festival to name just a few.
-Plus The Big Hoot and Sleuth trails.
-As well as the annual Christmas tree and lights.
+There have been many events held in Central Square over the years, such as the 4 Squares Weekender, Fine and Local Food Market, Brindleyplace Film Festival to name just a few.
+Trails such as The Big Hoot and Sleuth have occupied the square.
+The square's annual Christmas tree and lights always attracts the crowds.

 4 Squares Weekender

-This was held on the 2nd weekend of September 2013, celebrating the opening of the new Library of Birmingham.
-Various activities in each square used.
-Here we had a thrilling aerial sculpture called Pif Paf, within a transforming mechanical world of action, metal and rope, presented by mac Birmingham.
+This was held on the 2nd weekend back in September 2013 in celebration of the opening of the new Library of Birmingham.
+Various activities were held including an aerial sculpture called Pif Paf, within a transforming mechanical world of action, metal and rope, presented by mac Birmingham.

 4 Squares Weekender in Central Square (September 2013).
 Photography by Elliott Brown